 At the time of registration, the student must present evidence of the following:

-1. Current Tennessee licensure (active) as a Registered Nurse.
+1. Active Tennessee licensure if the student is a Registered Nurse.

 2. Adequate hospitalization insurance coverage either through the University insurance plan or by another policy.
-Refer to the section on the University's Hospitalization Insurance Plan for further details.
+See the section on the University's Hospitalization Insurance Plan for further details.